uskawi/M.M.A-Masters/README.md

 ### Facts Section

 The fact section contains text quoting positive facts about the business and overlays a background image.
-This section aims to give the user a positive feeling and to encourage them to further browsing. the image is responsive; its height changes with the width of the screen to make sure that all the section content stays inside the section frames
+This section aims to give the user a positive feeling and to encourage them to further browsing. the image is responsive; its height changes with the width of the screen to allows that all the section content stays inside the section frames

 ![facts image](assets/images/readme-images/facts.jpg)